 - Mean sea level (NN)

-- Mean sea level (German – Normalnull, NN) is a reference point for standardizing measures of elevation in Germany, Switzerland and Austria.
-It is equal to the average elevation of sea level.
-This point is also used as the reference when specifying the elevation of buildings or mountains.
-It was originally derived from the Dutch usage of the Normal Amsterdam Level (NAP – Normaal Amsterdams Peil) standard since the 19th century, which referred to the average water level in the Zuidersee, known today as the IJsselmeer.
+- Normalnull (NN) is a reference datum for the standardization of elevation measurements in Germany, Switzerland and Austria.
+It is equivalent to the elevation of the mean sea level.
+Normalnull is also the reference used for designating elevations of buildings or mountains.
+It was originally derived from the Amsterdam Ordnance Datum (Normaal Amsterdams Peil – NAP) that has been used conventionally in the Netherlands since the nineteenth century, and was at that time equivalent to the average water level of the Zuiderzee, a marine inlet that lay largely in the area of the present-day IJsselmeer.

 - Mid-ocean ridge

 - Ridges or mountain ranges on the sea floor similar to the seams of a baseball, extending around the entire globe.
 They originate in areas where continental plates drift apart beneath the ocean.
 Hot magma rises at these fracture zones in the central ocean regions, is cooled in the water, and piles up through time to form enormous mountains.

 - Monsoon (region)

 - A large-scale, strong and constant air current in the tropics and subtropics.
 The monsoon changes direction twice a year.
 This is caused by annual changes in the altitude of the sun.
 When the sun is high, the amounts of heat assimilated by the land and water masses are very different, which leads to distinct air-pressure differences and strong winds.
 When the monsoon blows from the sea it brings humid air masses and causes strong monsoon rains.
 This sometimes results in large floods.